suspex0/ProxyJect/README.md

 Inject Dll over a proxy process in to your target process.

 ### What is ProxyJect ?
-ProxyJect is POC(proof of concept) app for injecting dll files in to are Target process.
+ProxyJect is POC (proof of concept) app for injecting dll files in to are target process.
 The big difference to a usual injector is that dll file dont get injected directly in to the target process, instead a **stub** dll will be loaded in to a selectable **proxy-process** and from there the actual dll file gets injected in to the target.

 "IMAGE HERE"